kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/02-signin/01-sigin-mutation-backend.md

 // MORE CODE
 ```

-* require `bcrypt`
+* Require `bcrypt`
-* Try to find a user using the username
+* Try to find a `user` using the `username`
     - Not found... throw an error
-* compare password provided with user password
+* Compare `password` provided with user `password`
     - Not the same... throw an error
-* if after both checks, all good, create a token with the user using the secret and for 1 hour
+* If after both checks pass, then everything is copacetic, create a token with the user using the secret and for 1 hour

 ## We don't have a form, how can we test this?
 * No problem, just use graphiql
-* First check graphiql docs to make sure you see the signinUser mutation
+* First check graphiql docs to make sure you see the `signinUser` mutation
     - Refresh graphiql

 `http://localhost:4444/graphiql`

 ![we see signinUser](https://i.imgur.com/yM6NGB7.png)

-* Create a signinUser mutation in graphiql
+* Create a `signinUser` mutation in graphiql

 ![using graphiql for signinUser](https://i.imgur.com/KzNqGFu.png)